deliveroo/deliveroo.engineering/sustainable-testing.md

 3. Run time of partial build should never exceed 10 seconds.

-4. The test suite should run consistently, no matter what the order if the individual tests is.
+4. The test suite should run consistently, no matter what the order of the individual tests is.